wp-plugins/wp-customer-reviews/readme.txt

 == Changelog ==

+= 1.0.6 (02-14-2011) =
+* Several major bug fixes - too many to document each one.
+* More restrictive CSS styling to prevent interference with themes and other plugins
+* Added simple minification of outputted script and style sections
+* A flaw was identified and fixed in the handling of outputting the aggregate footer and business hCard.
+* The plugin now removes the filter `wpautop` on the page it is used on.
+This filter was causing WP to inject paragraphs for most line breaks, which broke validation and caused some issues with themes.

 = 1.0.5 (02-13-2011) =
 * `Selecting a page` to use the plugin on was only returning the last page.
 It will now display all pages
 * `Support Us` will remember your last saved setting, even between upgrades